Why use Genie?

 How to make Genie sustainable?

-- Engage with local partners as early as possible
+- Engage with local partners as early as possible (these would vary by locality, but for example, social prescribers, voluntary and community organisations, relevant social services);

 - Draw on and extend existing local collaborations and relations of trust and trustworthiness.